Reusable vs. disposable pads?

-With almost any menstrual product there is some risk of getting toxic shock syndrome (TSS), a condition in which normally harmless bacteria on the skin makes its way into the blood stream and releases toxins.
+With almost any menstrual product, there is some risk of getting toxic shock syndrome (TSS)—a condition in which normally harmless bacteria on the skin makes its way into the bloodstream and releases toxins.
 Both reusable and disposable pads carry a low risk of TSS because blood leaves the vaginal canal immediately, rather than collecting in a tampon that may sit in the vagina for hours.
-No matter what kind of pad you choose, it's best to change pads every two to five hours as needed, to prevent bacteria and odor buildup.
+However, that doesn’t mean there isn’t some risk when using external products.
+A 2022 study found polyfluoroalkyl substances (PFAs)—chemicals which may be carcinogenic—in some brands of menstrual underwear.
+While it’s uncertain whether or not PFAs can enter the body in higher concentrations from undergarments than products like shampoo, research has yet to determine if the chemicals can have an impact on your health.
+No matter what kind of pads you choose, it's best to change them every two to five hours as needed, to prevent bacteria and odor buildup.

-Whichever type of pad or tampon or menstrual cup you choose for the majority of the time, remember you can always switch things up if activities like traveling, swimming, or wearing a super tight pair of pants require a different type of protection.
-Comfort, convenience, thrift, and effectiveness all come into play when choosing between the different types of menstrual products, but rest assured that when you use them right, both disposable and reusable pads are completely hygienic and safe.
+If using a pad—disposable or not—is incompatible with the clothing that you like to wear, you might explore the different products that may be available to you in your area.
+Whichever type of menstrual product you choose, remember you can always switch things up if activities like traveling, swimming, or wearing a particular article of clothing require a different type of protection.
+Comfort, convenience, thrift, and effectiveness all come into play when choosing between the different types of menstrual products, but rest assured that when you use them right, both disposable and reusable pads are equally hygienic options.